Active adventures in Antarctica

 The Hondius vessel

-Hondius is the world's first registered Polar Class 6 vessel, meeting the latest highest Lloyd's Register standards for ice—enhanced cruise ships.
 Exceeding the requirements of the Polar Code approved by the International Maritime Organization, Hondius is the most versatile, modern and innovative tourist vessel for the polar regions.
-It is fully optimized for expedition cruises and is designed to ensure the closest possible contact with the nature of the Arctic and Antarctic.

-Hondius has a rich infrastructure and numerous amenities that will make your cruise unforgettable, and is also the most environmentally friendly vessel in the polar seas.
-By choosing Hondius, you can be sure of the safety of the environment.
-The vessel uses LED lighting, steam heating, biodegradable paints and oils, as well as a modern energy saving system that minimizes fuel consumption and carbon dioxide emissions.
-This means that on board Hondius you will get the maximum pleasure from observing exotic landscapes and nature, minimally affecting them.
+By choosing Hondius, you can be confident about the safety of the environment.
+The ship uses LED lighting, steam heating, biodegradable paints and oils, as well as a modern energy-saving system that minimizes fuel consumption and carbon dioxide emissions.

 Technical specifications: